metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 Dak tweaked his ankle in the overtime win against the Patriots.
 Even though he's been reseting now for more than a week, the ankle remains an issue, signifying something concerning.
 Prescott may be limited come game time.

+No major injuries to the Minnesota Vikings as of yet.

 #### _History_

+Last year, the Vikings and the Cowboys faced off against one another in Texas, though Dak Prescott wasn't the starting quarterback for the time.
+Also, the defense wasn't as well-coached at the time, what with Mike Nolan being the coordinator at the time.
+Dallas pulled out the win despite Kirk Cousins having a damn good game.
+I need to assess why, but I suspect Dallas found offensive success primarily by running the ball through Ezekiel Elliott.

 #### _Weather_